 - Government: Strengthening national cybersecurity defenses.
 U.S. federal agencies utilize CIS Benchmarks for cloud security and endpoint protection.

 - Retail & e-commerce: Securing online transactions and preventing fraud.
-CIS compliance policies helps businesses align with PCI DSS standards for secure payment processing.
+CIS compliance policies help businesses align with PCI DSS standards for secure payment processing.
+Enforcing CIS policy compliance ensures that POS systems and e-commerce platforms are configured to resist cyberattacks and data leaks.

 - Education: Protecting student records and preventing cyber threats targeting schools and universities.
 Many educational institutions follow CIS Controls to create a sustainable cybersecurity culture, prevent data breach and vulnerability issues and increase stakeholder reliance on the security of the organization.